Charles O. Porter: Congressional career

 He entered politics when he ran for the Congressional Representative for Oregon's 4th congressional district as a Democrat in 1954.
 He lost that race, but he ran again in 1956.
 In a major upset, he narrowly defeated incumbent Republican Harris Ellsworth.
 In association with Robert J. Alexander, he wrote The Struggle for Democracy in Latin America, which was published in 1961.

 When he was in Congress from 1957 through 1961, Porter quickly became known as a strong liberal.
 He backed admitting China to the United Nations, opening trade with China and halting nuclear testing.
-Partly as a result, he was defeated for reelection in 1960 Republican Edwin R. Durno.
+Partly as a result, he was defeated for reelection in 1960 by Republican Edwin R. Durno.

 In 1980, Porter made an unsuccessful attempt to win the Democratic primary in the United States Senate election, but lost the nomination to state Senator Ted Kulongoski, who lost the general election.
 Porter made several other attempts to return to Congress: in 1964, he lost the Democratic primary to Robert Duncan, and lost again in 1966, 1972, 1976, and 1980.

 After returning to private law practice in Eugene in 1965, Porter was noted as one of the main proponents for the removal of a controversial Christian cross from Skinner Butte in Eugene.
 He also fought against building a nuclear power plant near Eugene, fought for the decriminalization of marijuana, and was opposed to the Vietnam War.
+In 2001, he wrote a resolution calling for the impeachment of the five "transparently political" Supreme Court justices who halted the 2000 presidential election recount in Florida.